Legacy IT vendors transform to survive the mobile, cloud evolution

 VMware Inc. surprised the mobile IT world this week with its agreement to purchase AirWatch, LLC of Atlanta, one of the largest remaining independent enterprise mobility management (EMM) vendors with over 10,000 customers.

-head of mobile innovation at a major pharmaceutical manufacturer
+Brian KatzHead of Mobile Innovation at a major pharmaceutical manufacturer

 VMware will purchase AirWatch for $1.54 billion, making it the largest acquisition in its history.
 The purchase will include $1.175 billion in cash and $365 million in installment payments.

 Industry watchers expected VMware to make this type of acquisition to shore up its mobility portfolio.